 - 4 slices crusty rustic bread

 - Toast the bread in your toaster until golden brown.
-As the bread toasts, place cottage cheese and honey in a medium bowl.
+As the bread toasts, place quark and honey in a medium bowl.
 Stir until combined, taste and add more honey if needed.
 In another bowl, lightly toss grapes with orange juice until all the grapes are coated.

-- Place toasted bread on plates and spread a generous amount of cottage cheese over each one.
+- Place toasted bread on plates and spread a generous amount of quark over each one.
 Top with as many grapes as possible, get some of the juice too.
 Top with some orange zest, then almonds.
 Drizzle extra honey on top, if desired and serve right away.